Marcos Acuña

-Marcos Javier Acuña (born 28 October 1991) is an Argentine professional footballer who plays as a left back for Argentine Primera División club River Plate and the Argentina national team.
+Marcos Javier Acuña, nicknamed Huevo (lit.
+'Egg'), (born 28 October 1991) is an Argentine professional footballer who plays as a left back for Argentine Primera División club River Plate and the Argentina national team.

+He started his career at Ferro Carril Oeste in Argentina before moving to Racing Club.
+He moved to Europe in 2017 to play with Portuguese team Sporting CP before joining Spanish team Sevilla in 2020.
+He was named in the team of the year for the 2021–22 La Liga season.
+With Sevilla, he won the 2022–23 Europa League and was named in the competition's team of the season.
+He returned to Argentina in 2024, joining River Plate.
+He was part of the Argentina squads at the 2018 and 2022 World Cups, winning the 2022 edition.
+He was also part of the squads at the 2019, 2021, and 2024 Copa Américas, winning the latter two.

 Club career

 Early career

 Acuña began his athletic training at Club Don Bosco in his hometown.
 At that time he played as a left wing-back.
 His good performance got him noticed by scouts who invited him to perform tests at various clubs in Buenos Aires.
 Thus, at age 13 he tried out for but did not stay at Boca Juniors and San Lorenzo de Almagro.
 Four years later he tried out for Quilmes, River Plate and Tigre before ultimately being taken by Ferro Carril Oeste.
 After a few seasons in Ferro's reserve team, he was promoted to the first team.
 He made his debut in 2009 in a match in the Primera B Nacional playing as a winger under coach José María Bianco.
 Already in the 2013–14 season he stood out for his ability to assist his peers, providing 12 assists, which caught the attention of major clubs.
 At Ferro, Acuña played a total of 117 matches, with 5 goals and 23 assists.